Our Offerings

 Fund Details

-What types of real estate dore the IncomePlus Fund invest in?
+What types of real estate does the IncomePlus Fund invest in?

 What is the investment minimum?